bazelbuild/sandboxfs/CONTRIBUTING.md

 Read the [installation instructions](INSTALL.md) for details on how to get started.

+Once you have Bazel installed, you *must* run the `./configure` script to prepare your source tree for development.
+In its simplest form, this will install necessary Git hooks into the current workspace.
+Failure to do so will potentially result in commits that are not up to the standards that we expect and delay your code reviews.

 ## Updating BUILD.bazel files

 We use the Gazelle tool to maintain the Go targets in the `BUILD.bazel` files